kevin-labtani/react-native-workshop/README.md

 });
 ```

-We notice than while the list renders okay, it's not possible to scroll the list!
+We notice that while the list renders okay, it's not possible to scroll the list!
 Simply wrap the outer `<View>` with a `<ScrollView>` component and you'll get a scrollable list.

 ### FlatList